-11. PAVEMENT DESIGN
+11. Pavement Design

-11.1 SCOPE
+11.1 Scope

-The scope of this Section covers the design of pavements for residential subdivisions.
-A variety of pavement types, including flexible granular pavements, deep lift asphalt pavements and rigid concrete pavements are considered.
+The scope of this Section covers the design of pavements for residential subdivisions, including commercial precincts.
+A variety of pavement types, including flexible granular pavements, full depth or deep strength asphalt pavements and rigid concrete pavements are considered.

 For asphalt pavement design, requirements are restricted to the design and construction of road pavements in new urban streets surfaced with not less than two layers of asphalt and flanked by kerb and channel.
+Under special circumstances, Council officers may approve the provision of a single layer of asphalt.
+Approval will be at the Council officer's discretion and subject to the submission of a suitable pavement design prepared by a Specialist Pavement Engineer.

-A minimum of two layers of asphalt has been adopted as the standard, including an option of deferring the placement of the final wearing course.
-This approach has the following advantages:
+A minimum of two layers of asphalt has been adopted as the standard.
+An option to defer the placement of the final wearing course will be at Council's discretion, however the placement of the wearing course must not be deferred for more than 18 months.